techsenger/patternfx/README.md

 it does so explicitly through `getComponent()` or `getMediator()` calls.
 This creates clear architectural boundaries and makes it immediately visible when code crosses from view/view-model concerns into component management concerns.

+**Important:** `Component` and `ComponentMediator` are an extension of the MVVM pattern.
+The MVVM pattern remains the core of the framework and defines all key rules of operation.
+This extension is used only when functionality is required that standard MVVM cannot provide.
+In such cases, the developer accesses the `getComponent()` / `getMediator()` methods.
+Following this principle ensures that MVVM principles are never violated and that the framework is used correctly.

 In addition to the four classes, a component may include a `ComponentHistory`.
 The `ComponentHistory` enables the preservation of the component’s state across its lifecycle.
 Data exchange occurs exclusively between the `ComponentViewModel` and the `ComponentHistory`.
 When the component’s state transitions to `INITIALIZING`, data is